 - Complete and submit the Create Performance Task.

-- Review the AP CS Principles Course and Exam Description to understand the teacher's role on the Create PT
+- Review pages 169-171 in the Course and Exam Description to understand the teacher's role on the Create PT

 - Review how to create a stand-alone App Lab project to assist students